 Mother Nature Under No Obligation to Seem Simple

 Like Tesla, Ken Wheeler often appeals to simplicity to justify his pseudoscience.
-Of course, Mother Nature is under no obligation to seem simple or logical to Ken Wheeler or even to Nikola Tesla.
+Of course, it’s a logical fallacy that Mother Nature is under any obligation to seem simple to Ken Wheeler or even to Nikola Tesla.

 Tesla’s “conclusions” were never released and nothing in Tesla’s personal papers remotely resembled what he promised Time Magazine.
 The claim seems to have been nothing more than a publicity stunt.

 Ken Wheeler subscribes to another bizarre pseudoscientific concept called “scalar field theory.”
-It’s a set of quack ideas propagated by a modern day charlatan named Thomas E. Bearden.
+It’s a set of quack ideas propagated by a modern day fake expert and charlatan named Thomas E. Bearden.

-Quack Ideas Progagated by Charlation Thomas E. Bearden
+Quack Ideas Progagated by Charlatan Thomas E. Bearden

 In his document entitled Fields, the Angry Photographer defines the term “scalar” as “Trans-luminal sub-matter.
 Measured in volts per-seconds.
 No transverse component, longitudinal torsion-energy.
 Powerful and destructive energy-dissipation force-captivation of the Aether.”